 The Director will assign a trained facilitator to assist the instructor and student in an educational discussion about the Report.
 If both the instructor and student agree that dishonesty occurred, both will discuss appropriate sanctions for the violation.
 Sanctioning at this level is determined by the instructor and student.
 The goal of the Facilitated Discussion is a mutually agreeable resolution.

 If the student and instructor are unable to reach an agreement about the violation or sanction, the matter will move forward to a Continued Discussion with an Academic Honesty Panel.
 At this level, the Panel will determine the outcome of the matter.

-Students should read the full academic honesty policy, A Culture of Honesty and review the Facilitated Discussion Agreement Form before the Facilitated Discussion.
-Questions about the policy and procedures should be directed to the Coordinator at (706) 542-4336 or by e-mail at: email@example.com.
+Instructors should read the full academic honesty policy, A Culture of Honesty and review the UGA Facilitated Discussion Model and Facilitated Discussion Agreement before a Facilitated Discussion.
+Questions about the process should be referred to the Coordinator for Academic Honesty at (706) 542-4336 or by e-mail at: firstname.lastname@example.org.